-- 3.10 A councillor may give notice of any business they wish to be considered by the council at its next ordinary meeting by way of a notice of motion.
-To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted by noon of the Wednesday one week prior to the meeting being held. - 3.11 A councillor may, in writing to the GM, request the withdrawal of a notice of motion submitted by them prior to its inclusion in the agenda and business paper for the meeting at which it is to be considered. - 3.12 If the GM considers that a notice of motion submitted by a councillor for consideration at an ordinary meeting of the council has legal, strategic, financial or policy implications which should be taken into consideration by the meeting, the GM may prepare a staff comment or report in relation to the notice of motion for inclusion with the business papers for the meeting at which the notice of motion is to be considered by the council. - 3.13 A notice of motion for the expenditure of funds on works and/or services other than those already provided for in the council's current adopted Delivery Program and Operational Plan must identify the source of funding for the expenditure that is the subject of the notice of motion.
-If the notice of motion does not identify a funding source, the GM must prepare a staff comment or report on the availability of funds for implementing the motion if adopted for inclusion in the business papers for the meeting at which the notice of motion is to be considered by the council.
+3.10 A councillor may give notice of any business they wish to be considered by the council at its next ordinary meeting by way of a notice of motion.
+To be included on the agenda of the meeting, the notice of motion must be in writing and must be submitted by noon of Wednesday one week prior to the meeting being held.

+- 3.11 A councillor may, in writing to the CEO, request the withdrawal of a notice of motion submitted by them prior to its inclusion in the agenda and business paper for the meeting at which it is to be considered. - 3.12 If the CEO considers that a notice of motion submitted by a councillor for consideration at an ordinary meeting of the council has legal, strategic, financial or policy implications which should be taken into consideration by the meeting, the CEO may prepare a report in relation to the notice of motion for inclusion with the business papers for the meeting at which the notice of motion is to be considered by the council. - 3.13 A notice of motion for the expenditure of funds on works and/or services other than those already provided for in the council's current adopted delivery program and operational plan must identify the source of funding for the expenditure that is the subject of the notice of motion.
+If the notice of motion does not identify a funding source, the CEO must prepare a report on the availability of funds for implementing the motion if adopted for inclusion in the business papers for the meeting at which the notice of motion is to be considered by the council.